New York City's new system of teacher evaluation and development.

 Review the Who I Am brochure to learn more about where DOE court liaisons are located and how they can help students and their families.

 ReStart Academy provides educational services for students in drug treatment programs or other involuntary and/or temporary settings.
-The academic curriculum is designed to help students meet their middle school, high school, or GED requirements.
+The academic curriculum is designed to help students meet their middle school, high school, or High School Equivalency (HSE)requirements.
 In addition, ReStart develops individual transition plans to ensure student success at the next appropriate academic placement.

 The Office of Adult and Continuing Education (OACE), the largest education provider in New York State, offers Basic Education, English as a Second Language (ESL), High School Equivalency, and Career and Technical Education (CTE) classes.
 More information